Trevor Jackson (performer): Early life

 Jackson was born in Indianapolis, Indiana, the younger of two sons of Cam Baxter and Kevin Jackson.
-His parents are American.
 Although he comes from a family interested in basketball, at age eight he decided that he would rather work in the entertainment industry.
 He honed his talents at local venues, performing both within his hometown and nationally, including a dance routine on Showtime at the Apollo.
 In 2004, the eight-year-old Jackson won the role of Young Simba on the national tour of The Lion King musical, with which he remained.

 Career

 2010–11: Career beginnings and Eureka

 Following his run with The Lion King, he transitioned from Broadway to the small screen appearing as a guest star in an episode of Cold Case in 2010.
 From 2010 to 2012 he played Kevin Blake in the final two seasons of Eureka.
 In early 2011, Jackson joined a "behind the scene" group with several up and coming music artist at the time known as "Before 2012."
 This didn't last long as success tore the group apart before it ever went mainstream.
-In August 2011, continued his run on TV starring in an episode of Harry’s Law for which he won the Young Artist Award for Best Performance in a TV Series for his role of Willie Blue.
+In August 2011, continued his run on TV starring in an episode of Harry's Law for which he won the Young Artist Award for Best Performance in a TV Series for his role of Willie Blue.
 Jackson later appeared as a guest star on the Disney Channel television show Austin & Ally.